 Why Should I Use Facebook Business Manager?

-First, let’s get the answer to a common question out of the way: No, you don’t have to use Facebook Business Manager if you want to have a company page.
+No, you don’t have to use Facebook Business Manager if you want to run company pages.

-But if you do opt to use Business Manager, you’ll get some great perks:
+But if you do opt to use Business Manager, you’ll get some decent perks.

 - Keep personal and work Facebook activity separate.
-You won’t accidentally post as yourself on your business page, and you won’t have to switch between the two profiles constantly.
+That means you can avoid accidentally posting as yourself on a client’s business page, and you won’t have to switch between personal and client profiles constantly.

 - Manage Facebook marketing and advertising in a single place.
-Business Manager and Ads Manager are linked to streamline access.
+Business Manager and Ads Manager are linked to streamline organic and paid efforts and access.

 - Monitor Facebook and Instagram engagement in one inbox.
 Business Manager gathers comments and messages from both platforms, so you can respond efficiently.

-- Collaborate with coworkers, partners, and agencies.
+- Work with colleagues, clients, and partners.
 You can specify permissions for each partner, so you can keep your account safe and secure.